Garlic Pork Stir-Fry Freezer Meal

 Why We Love This Freezer Meal:

-This pork stir-fry recipe is great because it is easy to double or reduce, and the prep is simple and doesn’t require any cooking.
-I doubled the recipe (as seen in the photos) to get four meals to exchange in the freezer meal group.
+This pork stir-fry recipe is great because it is easy to double, and the prep is simple and doesn’t require any cooking.
+I doubled the recipe (as seen in the photos) to get two meals.

 Stir-Fry Freezing Tips: